Bayer (BAYN) PT Set at €90.00 by Sanford C. Bernstein

-Sanford C. Bernstein set a €90.00 ($104.65) price target on Bayer (FRA:BAYN) in a research report released on Friday, Borsen Zeitung reports.
+Sanford C. Bernstein set a €90.00 ($104.65) price objective on Bayer (FRA:BAYN) in a report issued on Thursday, Borsen Zeitung reports.
 The brokerage currently has a buy rating on the healthcare company’s stock.

-Other equities analysts have also issued research reports about the stock.
-Kepler Capital Markets set a €70.00 ($81.40) target price on shares of Bayer and gave the company a neutral rating in a report on Monday, March 25th.
-JPMorgan Chase & Co. set a €70.00 ($81.40) target price on shares of Bayer and gave the company a neutral rating in a report on Thursday, March 28th.
-UBS Group set a €110.00 ($127.91) target price on shares of Bayer and gave the company a buy rating in a report on Thursday, March 28th.
-Deutsche Bank set a €70.00 ($81.40) target price on shares of Bayer and gave the company a neutral rating in a report on Monday, April 1st.
-Finally, DZ Bank restated a neutral rating on shares of Bayer in a report on Tuesday, April 2nd.
-One equities research analyst has rated the stock with a sell rating, eleven have given a hold rating and twelve have assigned a buy rating to the stock.
-Bayer presently has a consensus rating of Hold and an average price target of €81.80 ($95.12).
+Other equities analysts also recently issued reports about the stock.
+Kepler Capital Markets set a €70.00 ($81.40) price objective on shares of Bayer and gave the company a neutral rating in a research note on Monday, March 25th.
+JPMorgan Chase & Co. set a €70.00 ($81.40) price objective on shares of Bayer and gave the company a neutral rating in a research note on Thursday, March 28th.
+UBS Group set a €110.00 ($127.91) price objective on shares of Bayer and gave the company a buy rating in a research note on Thursday, March 28th.
+Deutsche Bank set a €70.00 ($81.40) price objective on shares of Bayer and gave the company a neutral rating in a research note on Monday, April 1st.
+Finally, DZ Bank reaffirmed a neutral rating on shares of Bayer in a research note on Tuesday, April 2nd.
+One analyst has rated the stock with a sell rating, eleven have assigned a hold rating and twelve have issued a buy rating to the company.
+Bayer currently has an average rating of Hold and a consensus target price of €81.80 ($95.12).

 Bayer Aktiengesellschaft operates as a life science company worldwide.
 It operates through Pharmaceuticals, Consumer Health, Crop Science, and Animal Health segments.
 The Pharmaceuticals segment offers prescription products primarily for cardiology and women's health care; specialty therapeutics in the areas of oncology, hematology, and ophthalmology; and diagnostic imaging equipment and contrast agents.